Changissnz/nu_merchant_principal/README.md

 by this idiom, fall into one or more of these general categories:
 - recyclable enablement: reciprocated in some recognizable and positively usable way.
-- nonconsequentially antagonistic: support does not directly result in the nurturing of a relatively formidable adversary.
+- nonconsequentially antagonist: support does not directly result in the nurturing of a relatively formidable adversary.

-The vast field of knowledge